 Homeowners in Illinois must pay property tax each year to the local taxing authorities.
-The first installment is due on June 1, or the day after the date specified on your tax bill – whichever is later.
-The second installment is due on September 1, or the day after the date specified on your tax bill – again, whichever is later.
+The first installment is due on June 1, or the day after the date specified on your tax bill, whichever date is later.
+The second installment is due on September 1, or the day after the date specified on your tax bill, again, whichever is later.

-In Illinois, two factors determine your tax bill: the taxable value of your home, and the tax rate (that is, the percentage of the taxable value that the local tax authorities use to compute your property tax).
-Here’s an overview of these factors.
+In Illinois, two factors determine your tax bill: first, the taxable value of your home, and second, the tax rate (that is, the percentage of the taxable value that the local tax authorities use to compute your property tax).
+You can learn more from the website of the Illinois Department of Revenue, which provides links to county-specific information.
+Below is an overview of these factors.

 The taxing authorities multiply the taxable value of your home by the tax rate to arrive at the tax you'll owe.
 Let's say the taxable value of your home is $300,000 and the tax rate is $10 for every $1,000 of taxable value.
 Your property tax for the year will be $3,000 (300 x $10 = $3,000).

-Example: Larry and Joan own a home in Illinois.
-The tax assessor has placed a taxable value of $400,000 on their home.
+Let's say, for example, that Larry and Joan own a home in Illinois.
+The tax assessor has placed a taxable value of $400,000 on the property.
 The local tax rate is $10 for every $1,000 of taxable value.
 This means that their annual property tax is $4,000.
-Larry and Joan do some research and conclude that, based on recent sales of comparable homes, the taxable value of their home should be $350,000.
+After researching recent sales of comparable homes, Larry and Joan conclude that the taxable value of theirs should be $350,000.
 They successfully appeal their assessment.
-Now, their tax bill is $3,500 a year instead of $4,000.
+Now, their tax bill is only $3,500 a year instead of $4,000.

-You can get contact information for your tax assessor from the State of Illinois Illinois Property Tax Appeal Boardwebsite.
+Contact information for your tax assessor can be found on the State of Illinois Illinois Property Tax Appeal Board website.

 The tax record for your home may contain inaccurate or incomplete information that leads the tax assessor to place too high a value on it.
 You can get of a copy of the tax record at the assessor's office.
-If you’re not sure where it’s located, call city hall and inquire, or look online at the State of Illinois website, mentioned above.
-Also, check to see if the assessment record is available online.
+To locate it, call city hall, or look online at the State of Illinois' Department of Revenue website discussing property taxes, mentioned above.
+Some counties make assessment records available online.

 Review the tax record for errors.
 Among other things, check the following: